 Here’s the problem: You don’t sound relatable and you don’t sound cool.
-You sound unintelligent and you look cheap.
-Of all the descriptive words you could have chosen, you selected this stale, worn-out cliché of a profanity because you’re apathetic.
+You sound unintelligent and you sound cheap.
+Of all the descriptive words you could have chosen, you selected a stale, worn-out cliché.

-Is it really worth estranging such a huge subset of people that could potentially be in your audience?
-In extremely practical terms, we’re talking about potential sales here.
+Is it really worth pushing away such a huge subset of people that could potentially be in your audience?
+In practical terms, we’re talking about potential sales here.
 These people could be buying your products, hiring you for your services, or compensating you for whatever it is that you offer.

 What you’re saying is your lazy insistence on limiting yourself to the continued use of 5 or 10 common curse words is worth more than what your potential audience could collectively compensate you.

 “But it’s a part of my character,” you cry.
 “Cursing is integral to my brand.
 I don’t care if I offend or alienate people!”

 That’s fine.
 You’re entitled to that mindset and I support your right to free speech and the use of unimaginative language.
 You have a right to your crutch.